-The single-most important factor in your care will be receiving a second opinion and, if possible, your treatment from an expert source, preferably a major brain tumor center that is familiar with advanced forms of diagnosis and treatment of brain tumors.
-Also, ask whether a neuropathologist who sees a lot of brain tumors reviewed your biopsy.
+The most important factor in your care will be the experience of the team treating you.
+If possible, ask for a second opinion from an expert source, preferably a major brain tumor center that is familiar with advanced forms of diagnosis and treatment of brain tumors.
+Also, ask for a neuropathologist experienced in brain tumors to review your biopsy.
+In many cases, brain tumor centers can coordinate your treatment (radiation and chemotherapy) with doctors more local to you, so that extended stays near the brain tumor center may not be necessary.